vanshbhatt12/First/README.md

 # First
-In this assement a website is been created with the parallax feature.
+In this assessment, a website is been created with the parallax feature.
 2 functional buttons:- "Subscribe" and "Purchase".
 Subscribe takes us to the web page to get information about the user.
-Purchase button takes the user to the page where they can fill a their details.
+The purchase button takes the user to the page where they can fill a their details.
+The "second.html" file is the main file which represents the main page and all the functions, It is the main website.